JHWebDeveloper/Able2Deux/README.md

 - Improved preview rendering.
 - Duplicates of media no longer display on the acquisition page.
 Acquisition page now only displays 1 media element per source file.
 - Formatting panel has been renamed to Framing to avoid confusion with the "Formatting" page.
 Panel contents are unchanged.
+- Filename no longer disables when a Batch name is typed in while "Replace" is selected.
+This is to allow use of the new $f token above.

 ### Updated
 - Video service compatibility